N0a4124/-Peak-Bots-roboticsportfolio2025/README.md

 * Skilled in MTB

 ## Projects for Term 1
-# Helpy
+* TBD
+* His name will be "Buddy" but it may change.
-# Helps get or do stuff.
-Possibly tricks.
+* Helps get or do stuff like tricks.
+It will also solve puzzles and build things.
 ## Projects for Term 2

 ![title](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png)